Stork-Oracle/stork-external/apps/docs/publisher_agent.md

 ## Getting Started

 ### Setup
-To run the agent on your infrastructure, you'll need to first create a `config.json` file containing all non-secret configuration and a `secrets.json` file containing all secret configuration, and then run the Stork Publisher Agent docker container.
+To run the agent on your infrastructure, you'll need to first create a `config.json` file containing all non-secret configuration and a `keys.json` file containing all keys including secret configuration, and then run the Stork Publisher Agent docker container.

 Here we open a websocket at `ws://localhost:5216/publish` to receive price updates.
 The agent will sign and send the latest price every 500 ms (clock updates) or when the price has changed by more than 0.1% (delta updates).

-`config.json` follows the structure of the [ConfigFile struct](config.go):
+`config.json` follows the structure of the [Config struct](../lib/publisher_agent/config.go):
 ```json
 {
   "SignatureTypes": ["evm"],